dotnet/orleans/src/Tutorials/Custom-Grain-Storage.md

 `IGrainFactory`, `ITypeResolver` and `JsonSerializerSettings` will be used in the next section where we will initilize the storage.

+We also take two options as argument, our own `FileGrainStorageOptions` and the `ClusterOptions`.
+Those will be needed for the implementation of the storage functionalities.

 ## Initializing the storage

 To initialize the storage, we register an `Init` function on the `ApplicationServices` lifecycle.